 Capillary Mats: Consistent Moisture for Smaller Gardens

 Capillary mats are designed for smaller indoor vertical gardens and work by evenly distributing water to plant containers through capillary action.
-These mats are placed beneath the containers, which are filled with a porous growing medium.
+These mats are placed beneath the containers, filled with a porous growing medium.
 The mat absorbs water and transfers it to the roots of the plants, ensuring consistent moisture levels and promoting proper drainage.
 While capillary mats are easy to install and maintain, they may not be suitable for larger vertical gardens or plants with extensive root systems.

 Types of Growing Mediums for Optimal Drainage